JamesPHoughton/empirica-videocall/README.md

 This module uses the [Jitsi](https://jitsi.org/) open source video-conferencing platform.

+You can view this component's storybook on [chromatic](https://main--6217e07e3cc586003a3fb15e.chromatic.com).

 <!-- TODO: package and include installation instructions -->
 <!-- Add to your Empirica project with: